Menu

 What’s new

-• Toi Mai is once again undertaking the Digital Skills Survey, which last ran in 2023.
+• Toi Mai recently undertook the Digital Skills Survey, which last ran in 2023.
 The survey is designed to help us understand digital skills needs in companies that employ digital technology workers.
 This information will help education providers, learners, peak bodies, government and industry know where to prioritise resources, and it will help inform NZTech’s next Digital Skills report.
 Find out more: Toi Mai Digital Skills Survey 2025

 Historically, New Zealand’s technology workforce has been mainly male, of European or Asian descent, and non-disabled.